svc333/overview/whats-new/index.md

 New as of: 28 November 2017
 {: #nosupport-tls}

 On 1 March 2018 {{site.data.keyword.Bluemix_notm}} will withdraw support for TLS 1.0 and TLS 1.1 across many of our cloud products and services as part of our commitment to offering a cloud that is secure to the core and in alignment with industry best practices for security and data privacy.

 ### A new way to organize resources within your account
 New as of: 16 November 2017
 {: #usergs}

-Resource groups offer a way for you to create customizable groupings of account resources, and access to the group and the resources within it are managed by using Identity and Access Management (IAM).
+Resource groups are a new way for you to create customizable groupings of account resources, and access to the group and the resources within it are managed by using Identity and Access Management (IAM).
 Everyone starts out with a default resource group.
 You can rename this resource group and add new service instances to it as you create them from the catalog.

 For users with a Pay-As-You-Go or Subscription account, you can create extra resource groups to make managing quota and viewing billing usage for a set of resources easier.
 You can also group resources to make it easier for you to assign users access to more than one service at a time.
 To learn more about working with resource groups for your account, see [Managing resource groups](/docs/resources?topic=resources-rgs).